 Other individual circumstances can impact the decision to order support, include when a spouse suffers from physical or mental disabilities, cares for a disabled child, or if the paying spouse carried out acts of domestic violence within the two years prior to divorce.
-A lawyer in Austin could evaluate the specific facts in a divorce case and determine if one spouse may be eligible for spousal support.
+A lawyer could evaluate the specific facts in a divorce case and determine if one spouse may be eligible for spousal support.

 Additional Alimony Considerations